Post thumbnail

 Static methods in Java belong to the class(not to an object).
 They use no instance variables and will usually take the input from the parameters and perform an action on it, then return some result.

-Q51: What is meant by the final keyword and what’s happened when we declare final as in class, method, and variable?
+Q51: What is meant by the final keyword, and what happens when we declare final as in class, method, and variable?

-Q52: What is the difference between the final and finally keyword?
+Q52: What is the difference between the final and finally keywords?

 Final: